mongodb/mongo-cxx-driver/etc/releasing.md

 Example (using Jira syntax formatting):

 ```
-* The [Advanced Installation|https://www.mongodb.com/docs/languages/cpp/cpp-driver/current/installation/advanced/#installing-the-mongodb-c-driver] page must be updated with a new requirement: "For mongocxx-X.Y.x, libmongoc A.B.C or later is required.
+* The [Advanced Installation|https://www.mongodb.com/docs/languages/cpp/cpp-driver/current/installation/advanced/#installing-the-mongodb-c-driver] page must be updated with a new requirement: "For mongocxx-X.Y.x, libmongoc A.B.C or later is required."
 * The [MongoDB C++ Driver|https://www.mongodb.com/docs/languages/cpp/cpp-driver/current/#driver-status-by-family-and-version] page must be updated: {{{}mongocxx X.Y.x{}}} is now a previous stable release and no longer under active development; {{{}mongocxx X.Y+1.x{}}} is the new current stable release eligible for bug fixes.
 * the [full version|https://github.com/mongodb/docs-cpp/blob/master/snooty.toml] for C++ Driver documentation must be updated to {{{}X.Y.Z{}}}.
 ```